BogdanP17/BattleShips/README.md

  - Visual representation of both hidden board(with ships) and the guess board(tracking hits and misses).
  - Limited number of turns to guess all ships.

+ ### Future futures
+  - I will like to add more ships on the game.
+  - Extend the board.
+  - Missed location to be marked as '-'.

  ## How to play:
  1. Run the battleship.py file in a Python enviroment.